facebook/react-native/docs/NativeModulesIOS.md

 })
 ```

+> **NOTE**: About array and map
+>
-NOTE about array and map - React Native doesn't provide any guarantees about the types of values in these structures.
+> React Native doesn't provide any guarantees about the types of values in these structures.
 Your native module might expect array of strings, but if JavaScript calls your method with an array that contains number and string you'll get `NSArray` with `NSNumber` and `NSString`.
-It's developer's responsibility to check array/map values types (see `RCTConvert` for helper methods).
+It's developer's responsibility to check array/map values types (see [`RCTConvert`](https://github.com/facebook/react-native/blob/master/ReactKit/Base/RCTConvert.h) for helper methods).

 # Callbacks

+> **WARNING**
+>
-WARNING: This section is even more experimental than others, we don't have a set of best practices around callbacks yet.
+> This section is even more experimental than others, we don't have a set of best practices around callbacks yet.

 Native module also supports a special kind of argument - callback.
 In most cases it is used to provide function call result to JavaScript.